jeffreykegler/hoonlint/misc/whitespace.md

 The terminals in this BNF are

-* BadComment -- a comment with any indent.
+* BadComment -- a comment with any alignment.
 Priority 3.

 * BlankLine -- a line terminated with a newline and otherwise containing only zero or more spaces.
 Priority 3.